Neapolitan Baked Ziti Pasta al Gratin

 Put a pot of water on to boil for the pasta.
 Add salt once it starts to boil and bring to the boil again.
 Cook the pasta very al dente. (slightly less than the time given on the packet).
 Drain the pasta and mix it with the béchamel and the mozzarella and ham cubes.

 Allow the baked pasta to sit for a few minutes before serving.
 I like to serve it quite quickly.
-It won’t hold together well but the sauce is creamier and the top crunchier!
+It won’t hold together well as the sauce is creamy!

 You can use other pasta such as rigatoni, penne or even candele to make this dish.
 Candele will definitely need to be broken into more manageable pieces.